The New Generation Rollingstock (NGR) trains are providing a significant increase to the capacity of the South East Queensland train fleet.

 - Sunshine Coast line (Nambour station).

-The upgrades will be installed at the Downer EDI plant and Maryborough.
+The upgrades are being delivered at the Downer EDI plant in Maryborough.

 Visit our NGR accessibility upgrades page for more information.